chunjuLin/exam01/README.md

 rate is 100, so we have to make the Fs = 1000.
 And calculate out the related range of the graph.
 I make the graph print out 1 second in the graph.And I cut the x and y axis in frequency domain.

+We put all the wave generating and sampling process in a function called wave.
+When we finish selecting the slew, We will call a thread to start the eventqueue.
+The eventqueue will called the wave function to generate the wave and start to sample the answer.
+The result on the screen will use the python to get the correct result